buildpacks-community/kpack/rfcs/0003-build-contents-diff.md

 Examples:
 `kp build diff image-name`
 Compares the two most recent builds
-`kp build diff image-name build-number1`
-Compares the stated build and the build minus 1
-`kp build diff image-name build-number1 build-number2`
+`kp build diff image-name build-tag-1`
-Compares the two specified builds
+Compares the most recent build with the specified build or external image `kp build diff image-name build-tag-1 build-tag-2` Compares the two specified builds or external images

 Three use cases that this feature should ideally satisfy:

-- As a DevOps engineer, when I see a new build has been created in a lower environment, I want to evaluate what benefit it provides to my team for me to promote this build to an upper environment.
+- As a DevOps engineer, when I see a new build has been created in a lower environment, I want to evaluate what benefit it provides to my team for me to promote this build to an upper environment (given the risk that any change implicitly represents).
 - As a DevOps engineer or App Developer, when I am told there is a problem with a specific build (new build failing in CI or old build failing in production), I want to know what’s different about the problem build than the last one that worked.
 - As an App Developer, I want to see the difference between the commit I built locally with pack yesterday and the build that kpack built for me today based on my commit.

 Implications:
-- User will need to compare their most recent build to the older build in production i.e. builds being compared are non-adjacent
+- Because the user will need to compare their most recent build or image to the build in production which is older, builds being compared will be non-adjacent
 - Because the builds are non-adjacent, many things are likely to have changed in the contents and there will have been many “Reasons” that caused the intervening builds.
 Therefore, it doesn’t make a lot of sense to print the “Reason” as part of the diff
-- I assume that it is easy / possible for users to access the build number associated with a container in production (perhaps there is another build identifier we could use?)
+- I assume that it is easy / possible for users to access the tag or digest associated with a container in production (perhaps there is another build identifier we could use?)

 ## Prior Art
 Differences from the reason diff RFC that’s been added to `kp build status`:
-COMMIT is the same
+- COMMIT can be depicted in the same way
-CONFIG is the same
+- CONFIG is the same
-BUILDPACK is different because it prints the Bill of Materials which represents the results of the buildpacks used instead of only the buildpack/s that caused the new build to kick off
+- BUILDPACK is different because it prints the Bill of Materials which represents the results of the buildpacks used instead of only the buildpack/s that caused the new build to kick off
-STACK is the same now, but will be different once we have more stack metadata such as the dpackage list (and someday a CVE list) that we can print
+- STACK is the same now, but will be different once we have more stack metadata such as the dpackage list (and someday a CVE list) that we can print

 Competitor examples:
 https://github.com/GoogleContainerTools/container-diff